Numeral (linguistics)

 In linguistics, a numeral in the broadest sense is a word or phrase that describes a numerical quantity.
 Some theories of grammar use the word "numeral" to refer to cardinal numbers that act as a determiner that specify the quantity of a noun, for example the "two" in "two hats".
-Some theories of grammar do not include determiners as a part of speech and consider "two" in this example to be an adjective.
+Other theories of grammar do not include determiners as a part of speech and consider "two" in this example to be an adjective.
 Some theories consider "numeral" to be a synonym for "number" and assign all numbers (including ordinal numbers like "first") to a part of speech called "numerals".
 Numerals in the broad sense can also be analyzed as a noun ("three is a small number"), as a pronoun ("the two went to town"), or for a small number of words as an adverb ("I rode the slide twice").

 Numerals can express relationships like quantity (cardinal numbers), sequence (ordinal numbers), frequency (once, twice), and part (fraction).